tu-team/2/doc/analysis/appraisal_theory.md

 ### Criteria

-1. Compatibility with model of six
+1. Compatible with model of six
 1. Structure
 1. Process